Civil Engineering: Master's in Environmental Engineering & Construction Project Management Online

 • 33 credit hours consisting of 11 courses, 3 credits each

 You will work with a faculty advisor to develop a customized and relevant plan of study.
-With your advisor’s permission, you may take up to 3 elective courses (9 elective credits) from other WPI graduate departments, either on campus or online.
+With your advisor’s permission, you may take up to 3 elective courses (9 elective credits) from other WPI graduate departments.

 View academic term start dates for online courses.